Bill Lucy

 In 1974, the U.S. government was openly supporting Portuguese colonial rule of Angola, Cape Verde, Guinea Bissau, and Mozambique,) white minority rule in Rhodesia, South Africa’s occupation of Namibia, and the apartheid regime in South Africa.
 Yet, in 1974 CBTU resolutions called for a fundamental change in U.S. policy toward southern Africa and an economic boycott of South Africa, because Bill Lucy appreciated the connection between U.S. foreign policy and the everyday lives of workers.
 He agreed with Cape Verdean leader Amilcal Cabral, who wrote in 1965: “Always bear in mind that the people are not fighting for ideas, for the things in anyone’s head.
 They are fighting to win material benefits, to live better and in peace, to see their lives go forward, to guarantee the future of their children…”

-remarks at bill lucy tribute, the hamilton, d.c. by Cecelie Counts, a former transafrica, naacp, and aflcio staff member who met bill lucy almost 50 years ago at a southern africa support project.
+remarks at AFSCME’s celebration of life for bill lucy, held in d.c., by Cecelie Counts, a former transafrica, naacp, and aflcio staff member who met bill lucy almost 50 years ago at a southern africa support project.

 Bill Lucy helped grassroots solidarity organizations (e.g. the D.C based Southern Africa Support Project (SASP) produce public education materials with the “union label”.
 He helped local organizers introduce southern Africa leaders to national civil rights organizations, local, state, county, and federal elected officials.
 Bill’s nationwide stature and CBTU’s co-sponsorship of events heightened the credibility of local organizations and the visibility of each of southern Africa’s liberation struggles.